 Once you're getting near the finish line, run a final check with a different UV grid and a set of generic textures, just to check everything is mapped.
 Once you're done, it's ready, set, bake!

-This article originally appeared in issue 220 of 3D World, the world's best-selling magazine for CG artists – packed with expert tutorials, inspiration and reviews.
+This article originally appeared in 3D World (opens in new tab), the world's best-selling magazine for CG artists.
+Subscribe here (opens in new tab).